James Makamba

-James Makamba (born 1 January 1952) is a Zimbabwean commercial broadcaster, businessman, politician, philanthropist and father of Zimbabwean journalist Zororo Makamba.
+James Makamba (born 1 January 1952) is a Zimbabwean commercial broadcaster, businessman, politician, philanthropist and father of late Zimbabwean media personality Zororo Makamba.
 Makamba currently has interests in the retail, telecommunications, mining, agricultural, property and professional consultancy sectors, digital publishing and philanthropy.
 He sits on the boards of IBBAMO Foundation, JHL Investments, Thurlow & Company, the Kestrel Corporation (Pty) Ltd, African Business Connect, Makamba & Associates, Telecel Zimbabwe and Anglo African Minerals.

 Makamba holds a master's degree in Business Administration from California Coast University.
 In 2012, James Makamba was awarded a controversial honorary doctorate in Business Leadership from St Linus University, Dominica.

+Makamba is married to Irene Makamba.
+They have 4 children.

 Early life and education

 Makamba was born in the Shamva District of Zimbabwe (then Southern Rhodesia).
 Makamba was the youngest of ten children of Jinja Makamba a retired police officer and Veronica Mudungwe.

 Before his family moved to the Chesa district, to Mount Darwin, Makamba attended the Mupfurudzi Primary School, along with Oliver ‘Tuku’ Mtukudzi, who became a globally renowned musician.
 After the move, Makamba attended the Kujuwara School near Mount Darwin and then one of his older brothers, Raphael, invited him to live with his family in Tomlinson Depot, Harare, where he finished his upper primary education.
 He then attended the Jesuit Mission School, in Bulawayo, for his secondary education where strict discipline, focus, and accountability were instilled.The Jesuit fathers suggested to Makamba that he study in Ireland to be a priest.
 Makamba considered the suggestion as young black Southern Rhodesians of the time had very few career options beyond teaching, nursing, and police work.
 A far bigger attraction, however, was the idea of international travel.
 Makamba, however, did not take up the opportunity to join the priesthood due to family obligations.